SAP-samples/teched2023-IN260/exercises/ex3/README.md

 You've now successfully learned how to use caching abstraction provided by the SAP Cloud SDK.

-Continue to - [Exercise 4 - (Optional) Asynchronous Operations](exercises/ex4/) if you are interested to learn about how to asynchronously execute your operations.
+Continue to - [Exercise 4 (Optional) - Asynchronous Operations](../ex4/README.md) if you are interested to learn about how to asynchronously execute your operations.